 In some parts of the Philippines young banana leaves and pounded and used to hinder bleeding and to treat wounds, more commonly the bananas leaves are even used as a platter or for packaging, banana fibers are even commonly seen formed into a rope, mat, sack, and used as a décor for furniture, the banana peel can even be made into sheets of paper and paper boards, dried banana blossoms is even exported and used in homemade dishes fried or cooked with ‘gata’ or coconut cream.
 There are a lot of types of bananas found around the Philippines which different types for different dishes, like Saba which is a thicker and a bit smaller in size, these are sweeter and usually eaten raw and boiled with the skin, sometimes even mixed in with ice and milk, Lacatan is a common banana, Latundan has a white flesh, Bungulan which is very sweet but easily rots, Cavendish, Morado, Los Banos, Tindok, Granda, Tumok, and more.

-There are so many good reasons on why the banana is good for you.
+From this No knead Banana Raisin Bread recipe, there are so many good reasons on why the banana is good for you.
 Bananas are rich in:

 - Vitamin B6 which helps produce blood cells, metabolize amino acids, and maintain a healthy nervous system.

 - Vitamin C helps with cell and tissue damage, absorption of iron, produce collagen, and produce serotonin that affect our moods, sleep cycle, stress and pain.

 - Manganese, which creates collagen that are good for the skin, it is also needed for the skin to protect itself from free radical damage.

 - Potassium, which is what bananas, are commonly known for help with heath health and blood pressure.